albertomontesg/davis-interactive/docs/pages/challenge.md

 ### Remote

 In order to submit results to the Interactive Challenge, the frameworks allows to evaluate models agains a remote server.
-For remote evaluation, only the `test-dev` subset will be available and the results will be used to rank the user's models.
+For remote evaluation, only the `test-dev` subset will be available and the results will be used for ranking in the challenge.

-In order to run participate into the challenge a previous registration is required.
-To register, go to https://server.davischallenge.org and fill the form with your information.
-Then a mail will be sent to the provided email with a user key required to do the remote evaluation.
+In order to participate to the challenge a registration is required.
+To register, please go to https://server.davischallenge.org and fill in the form with your information.
+A mail will be sent to the provided email with a user key required for the remote evaluation.
 This key should be put in your code in order to identify every user.

 In addition, when the evaluation session is finished and a global sumary of the session is generated, a session ID will be given to the user.
 This session ID will allow the user identify its run and match them in the leaderboard.

 ## Evaluation

 The main metric used to evaluate the predicted masks is the Jaccard similarity.
-Also the timing of the user's model when predicting the masks is taken into account.
-The evaluation samples will be the evaluation of the Jaccard for every sample and object of the dataset for each interaction.
-We are aware that some models may hit the timeout and don't reach the maximum number of interactions.
-In this case, for every sample with missing interactions, the evaluation of this missed interactions will be the same as the last interaction performed with 0 time cost.
+The time that each method takes to make a prediction is also taken into account.
+The average jaccard for all objects and for all starting scribbles will be reported in every interaction.
+We are aware that some models may hit the timeout and not reach the maximum number of interactions.
+In this case, for every sample with missing interactions, the evaluation of these particular interactions will be the same as the last interaction performed with 0 time cost.

-With all this values, for every interaction the average jaccard and average timing will be computed and generate a curve of Jaccard vs Accumulated Time.
-On the following example you can see an example of how the curve can look like:
+In the end, a curve showing Jaccard as a function of Accumulated Time will be generated.
+In the following example you can see an example of how the curve looks like for a baseline method [Scribble-OSVOS](https://github.com/kmaninis/Scribble-OSVOS):

 <div style="white-space: nowrap;">